Skip to Content

 Free William Morris designs, Patterns and Flowers to Download

-William Morris’s designs and patterns have had a recent resurgence in popularity.
-This is unsurprising with the current popular Cottagecore aesthetic and maximalist interior trend.
+William Morris’s designs and patterns have recently resurged in popularity.
+This is unsurprising given the current popular Cottagecore aesthetic and maximalist interior trend.

-If you are wondering what a Cottagecore aesthetic is, think of the trappings associated with traditional cottage living—stuff such as flowing floral dresses, crafting, homemade sour bread dough and growing your vegetables.
+If you are wondering what a Cottagecore aesthetic is, think of the trappings associated with traditional cottage living—things such as flowing floral dresses, crafting, homemade sour bread dough, and growing vegetables.

 This renaissance of William Morris designs and patterns is part of the usual fashion cycles.
-I remember his prints and wallpapers being popular in the 1980s, along with floral chintz patterns
+I remember his prints and wallpapers, along with floral chintz patterns, being popular in the 1980s

 Many of William Morris’s patterns are over 150 years old.
-They are such good designs they stand the test of time.
-The Morris & Co company Still sell his wallpapers, textiles and homewares today.
+Because they are such good designs, they stand the test of time.
+The Morris & Co. company still sells his wallpapers, textiles, and homewares today.

 William_Morris_Birds_Pattern